 How Brazilian company Sintecsys worked with Omdena’s AI community to build a fire detection algorithm to stop wildfires before an outbreak can occur.

 Article written by Leonardo Sanchez

 2019 was marked by very big fires.

-Before we dive into how to detect and stop wildfires early on with our community-built AI tool, let us understand how forest fires start.
+Before we dive into how to stop wildfires and detect early on with our community-built AI for wildfires tool, let us understand how to start a fire in the wild.

 - Natural fires: Generally, natural fires are started by lightning, with a small portion originated by spontaneous combustion.